Conformal Prediction Sets Can Cause Disparate Impact

 \section{Abstract}

-Although conformal prediction is a promising method for quantifying the uncertainty of machine learning models, the prediction sets it outputs are not inherently actionable.
-Many applications require a single output to act on, not several.
-To overcome this, prediction sets can be provided to a human who then makes an informed decision.
+Conformal prediction is a statistically rigorous method for quantifying uncertainty in models by having them output sets of predictions, with larger sets indicating more uncertainty.
+However, prediction sets are not inherently actionable; many applications require a single output to act on, not several.
+To overcome this limitation, prediction sets can be provided to a human who then makes an informed decision.
 In any such system it is crucial to ensure the fairness of outcomes across protected groups, and researchers have proposed that Equalized Coverage be used as the standard for fairness.
-By conducting experiments with human participants, we demonstrate that providing prediction sets can increase the unfairness of their decisions.
-Disquietingly, we find that providing sets that satisfy Equalized Coverage actually increases unfairness compared to marginal coverage.
-Instead of equalizing coverage, we propose to equalize set sizes across groups which empirically leads to more fair outcomes.
+By conducting experiments with human participants, we demonstrate that providing prediction sets can lead to disparate impact in decisions.
+Disquietingly, we find that providing sets that satisfy Equalized Coverage actually increases disparate impact compared to marginal coverage.
+Instead of equalizing coverage, we propose to equalize set sizes across groups which empirically leads to lower disparate impact.